 Will more funds be domiciled here instead of London?
 Will business move in the opposite direction to access UK investors following its exit from the single market?
 Will more higher-level value-adding activity be located in Ireland in the future?

-The impact is already obvious, notes Martina Kelly, director of funds at the Institute of Banking (IOB).
+The impact is already obvious, notes Martina Kelly, director of funds at the IOB.